Showing posts with label Fort Lauderdale shopping centers. Show all posts

 Additional photos below.

-**For more on Gateway Theater and Bud Starr, see:
+**For more on Gateway Theater and Bud Starr, use blog search box

 Below: some sections getting flashy new paint and murals; others remain the same.
 The Tipico sign remains but a new restaurant will soon open at the site.